collegeman/sharepress/readme.txt

 * Broad update to readme.txt

 = 1.0.1 =
-* Added links for learning more about Sharepress Pro
+* Added links for learning more about SharePress Pro

 = 1.0 =
 * The first release!